2 Part Course |

 • Managing the meeting/discussion process

-• Probing in order to develop an understanding
+• Probing to develop an understanding

 • Exercise: Two to Four participants.
 “Master of the Universe”, you are summoned to a meeting with the CEO and deputy.
 You are certain this is a long-overdue promotion.
 Be prepared to negotiate the best possible terms.